Life in the Alwaysgreen Forest

 A theory that is popular, though not supported by the Kingdom leadership, suggests that the Prime tree is result of the sprout that grew up from the Star Father.
 The Green Sister and the Yellow Brother stars called forth sprouts that grew into the Brother and Sister trees that Flank the Prime Tree.

-“If you don’t clean your room the Shambleman will make his home in that mess,” “Stay in the light to keep the Shambleman at bay,” “That kind of behavior will have you pushing up daisies and feeding the Shambleman.”
-For many the Shambleman is just part of lore and cliche.
+“If you don’t clean your room the tainted will make his home in that mess,” “Stay in the light to keep the lightless at bay,” “That kind of behavior will have you pushing up daisies and feeding the rot weaver.”
+For many the Lightless is just part of lore and cliche.
 He’s the threat you tell children when they misbehave.
 He’s the fear of the unknown.

-No one knows who or what the Shambleman is, but most in Dobberton are adamant that he exists.
-Many believe he is a metaphor for the natural cycle of death and decay in the forest.
-He is simply the force that combines the cold and moist areas where fungus and mold grow, breaking down organic material, leading to fertile ground and new life.
+No one knows who or what the Lightless is, but most in Dobberton trust that he exists.
+Some believe he is a metaphor for the natural cycle of death and decay in the forest.
+He is simply the force that breaks down organic material in the cold and moist areas where fungus grows.
+He fathers decay, a necessary step, leading to fertile ground and new life.
 One legend suggests that he was a great and evil wizard who haphazardly spliced natural and necrotic magics, thrusting himself into a permanent state of decay.
-Some believe he is more than a metaphor, a true evil, but still that he doesn’t leave the places of decay in the forest, and thus, not a threat to take seriously.
+Some believe he is more than a metaphor, a true evil, bound to the places of decay in the forest.
+Stay away from him and he cannot touch you.